ArthurHlt/terraform-provider-bosh/README.md

 # Terraform Bosh Provider

 The [Bosh](http://bosh.io/) provider for [Terraform](https://terraform.io/) provides a seamless integration of the Bosh deployment and operations toolset with a Terraform'ed cloud.
+All work for this provider is tracked using [PivotalTracker](https://www.pivotaltracker.com/projects/1359482).

 ## Provider